Supervised Image Classification with Random Forest in R

 2.4.
 Cropping the raster image

-Now that we have standardized the data, we will crop the raster image to the 100m x 100m grid limit.
-We also want to check the CRS and make sure it is correct, and plot each of these bands side-by-side.
+Now that we’ve standardized the data, we’ll crop the raster image to the 100m x 100m grid limit.
+We also want to check the CRS and make sure it’s correct, and plot each of these bands side-by-side.

 cropped_raster <- terra::crop(raw_raster, sampled_area)